 - 1. Coverage Options.
 Eligible employees may select coverage under any one of the dental plans offered by the Employer, including health maintenance organization plans, the State Dental Plan, or other dental plans.
 Coverage offered through health maintenance organization plans is subject to change during the life of this Plan as a result of procedures contained in state bargaining contracts.
 This also pertains to actuarial reductions in the level of HMO coverages effective during the term of this Plan, including increases in copayments.
 Coverage offered through the State Dental Plan is determined by Section 6B2. - 2.
 Coverage Under the State Dental Plan.
-The State Dental Plan will provide the following coverage: - a.
+The State Dental Plan will provide the following coverage:

+a.
 Copayments.
-Effective January 1, 1994, the State Dental Plan will cover allowable charges for the following services subject to the copayments and coverage limits stated.
+Effective January 1, 1996, the State Dental Plan will cover allowable charges for the following services subject to the copayments and coverage limits stated.
 Higher out-of-pocket costs apply to services obtained from dental care providers not in the State Dental Plan network.
 Services provided through the State Dental Plan are subject to the State Dental Plan's managed care procedures and principles, including standards of dental necessity and appropriate practice.
+The plan shall cover general cleaning two (2) times per plan year and special cleanings (root or deep cleaning) as prescribed by the dentist.

-Service In-Network Out-of Network
+In-Network

-Diagnostic/ Preventive 100% 50%
+Diagnostic/ Preventive 50% (1)

-Fillings 80% 50%

-Endodontics 80% 50%
+80% 50%

+Endodontics 80% 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100 - 100

 Periodontics 80% 50%

-Service In-Network Out-of Network

 Oral Surgery 80% 50%

 Crowns 80% 50%

 Prosthetics 50% None

 Prosthetics Repairs 50% None

 Orthodontics 80% 50%

-- b.
+to the second and the second that the second is the second to the second the second to the second to the second b.
 Deductible.
 An annual deductible of one hundred dollars (\$100) per person applies to State Dental Plan services received from out of network providers.
-The deductible must be satisfied before coverage begins. - c.
+The deductible must be satisfied before coverage begins.

+c.
 Annual Maximums.
 State Dental Plan coverage is subject to a one thousand (\$1,000) annual maximum in eligible expenses per person.